atanderson/TABernacle/README.md

 ### Background Image

-Unfortunately cannot be a local file due to Chrome extension restictions.
+Unfortunately cannot be a local file due to Chrome extension restrictions.

 *****